Dead Poetic

-Dead Poetic is an American rock band formed in Dayton, Ohio in 1997.
+Dead Poetic was an American rock band formed in Dayton, Ohio in 1997.
 Their most recent lineup consisted of vocalist Brandon Rike, guitarist Zach Miles, and drummer Jesse Sprinkle.
 They released three albums and a greatest hits album, The Finest, on Tooth & Nail Records.
-The band lapsed into inactivity in 2007 due to internal strife and inability to tour, though Rike has stated that the band plans to record a fourth album.
+The band lapsed into inactivity in 2007 due to internal strife and inability to tour, and in 2015 Rike stated that the band has no plans to reform or record a fourth album.

-Band history
+History

 Formation

-Dead Poetic was first formed when members Zach Miles, Brandon Rike, and Chad Shellabarger were at the age of 13.
+Dead Poetic was formed in 1997 when members Zach Miles, Brandon Rike, and Chad Shellabarger were at the age of 13.
 Josh Shellabarger was then 15.
 The band formed in their local Church, and each taught themselves.
-Their first show was at the three teenagers' Middle School's annual "Talent Show."
+Their first show was at the three teenagers' Middle School's annual "Talent Show".
 The band went by the name MindSet, before changing it to Ded Poetic.
 Later they changed the name to Dead Poetic.

 1997–2002

-The band first garnered attention in the underground music scene following the release of their first full-length record Four Wall Blackmail, which was released by Tooth & Nail subsidiary Solid State Records, and single "August Winterman."
+The band first garnered attention in the underground music scene following the release of their 1999 EP Invasion, then their full-length record Four Wall Blackmail, which was released by Tooth & Nail subsidiary Solid State Records, and single "August Winterman".
 Their second release, 2004's New Medicines, heightened the band's profile considerably, however.
 Produced by Aaron Sprinkle (Emery, Acceptance), the album's sales were buoyed by the title track, which became a hit on MTV2 and Fuse TV.
-On these first two albums, music critics had a hard time classifying the band's music: genres from emo to post-hardcore to alternative rock were all tossed around with little consensus.
+On these first two albums, music critics had a hard time classifying the band's music: genres from emo to post-hardcore to alternative rock.

-2002–Mid 2004
+2002–mid 2004

 After the release of New Medicines, Dead Poetic went on tour in support of Demon Hunter in the fall of 2004 and essentially imploded shortly thereafter.
 Personal disagreements within the band caused bassist Chad Shellabarger, drummer Josh Shellabarger, and guitarist Todd Osborn to all depart the band, and Dead Poetic appeared to be a thing of the past.
 But remaining members Brandon Rike (vocals) and Zach Miles (guitar) began playing with accomplished drummer Jesse Sprinkle (formerly of Poor Old Lu and Demon Hunter; also the brother of producer Aaron Sprinkle) and their passion for music reignited.
 Beloved alums Dusty Redmon (guitar) and John Brehm (bass) came on board to round out the new, revamped version of Dead Poetic.